 Programs want those with strong letters of recommendation and professional potential, as well as academic prowess.

 I can’t recommend this enough!
-Since the internships are so competitive, while a mentor is an investment, it greatly increases your changes of getting matched on your first try.
+Since the internships are so competitive, while a mentor is an investment, it greatly increases your chances of getting matched on your first try.

 Does the program you’re applying to require a GRE exam?
 If so, make sure you plan to take that!